 - Teams composition and dynamic

 All companies have various degrees of maturity and skills in their teams.
 Given the project objectives, your provider needs to understand your setup, strengths, and weaknesses to make sure that they can complement where there is a need for the collaboration to go smoothly.
 A provider could also take it a step further and give you their assessment of your strengths and weaknesses and explain how their team will be structured to support your organization.
 The less mature the client is, the more experienced the provider’s team needs to be, sometimes with Senior Architects leading the project along with some project managers.

 In the usual setup we encounter, the client already has a strong team of senior developers or even a CTO.
 In these situations, we complement the team with a senior lead and mid-level developers, along with some additional on-demand services whenever needed.
 In cases where the client has weak technical skills, we would need to step in with our CTO-on-demand service, where one of our Senior Architects will guide the technical team.
 For startups, here is a setup we recommend.

 More than simply determining who your team is made up of is to know where the developers will be primarily located.
 While it’s reasonable for exceptions to be made for more experienced developers, generally it is preferable that the majority of the outsourced team members should be in reasonably close proximity to each other, preferably even in the same office.
-While the Covid story of 2020, shows us that achieving goals is entirely supportable in WFH conditions, we know that proximity is key for communication, training, company culture, control and the magic that collective thinking produces.
+While the Covid story shows us that achieving goals is entirely supportable in WFH conditions, we know that proximity is key for communication, training, company culture, control and the magic that collective thinking produces.

 - Ability to scale up and down